All Episodes

 We need to see those.

-And remember when the president first talked about declassifying, where we all asked him to do this three weeks ago, he talked about any communications from Andy McKay, at least the page, all those documents as well.
+And remember, when the president first talked about declassifying, well, we all asked him to do this three weeks ago.

-That would include the McKay memo.
+That would include the McCabe memo.

-So we we need all that information.
+So we need all that information.

-And again, if Mr. Rosenstein, that lead-in you did talks about how our great system of justice works, key To that is transparency.
+And again, if Mr. Rosenstein, that lead-in you did, talks about how our great system of justice works, key to that is transparency.

-Give us the information that we need to see, and more importantly, the American people need to see.
+Give us the information that we need to see and more importantly, the American people need to see.

 Well, if you want to call Chairman Gowdy, it's 202-225-6030.